 We define disability in accordance with the two most pertinent federal laws, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 The definition specifies that a disabled person is one who is physically or mentally impaired to the point that one or more major life activities is substantially limited, has a record of having such an impairment, or is considered one who can perform the essential functions in spite of the handicap.

 If you have a disability that you believe may require an accommodation, please visit the Residence Life and Housing Accommodations page on the Accessible Education website.
+(Note: Clicking on this will bring you to the Accessible Education website.)

 Service and Assistance Animals